 forces all channels Swing to be the same.

 Saves the Set without closing it.
-Does not stop playback so you can save as you Jamm!
+This does not stop playback so you can save as you Jamm!

-Copies the entire Set inc all samples and patches to a zip file that can be shared/copied where you like.
+Copies the entire Set including all samples and patches to a zip file that can be shared/copied where you like.

 Restores the Set from the last Saved version.

-Screens: from left to right Play, Tone, Time, Pump (Sidechain), CCut (Coldcutter), Master, Clip, Recording Mode, Mixer, Midi
+On Tablet these Screens are arranged as shown above: from left to right Play, Tone, Time, Pump (Sidechain), CCut (Coldcutter), Master, Clip, Recording Mode, Mixer, Midi.

-These are the main screens ; you can tap on the bottom right arrow to get even more screens, the most important of which is the Setting screen.
-Tapping that arrow again goes back to the main screen selectors , and re-selects the Play Screen.
+These are the main screens; you can tap on the bottom right arrow to get even more screens, the most important of which is the Settings screen.
+Tapping that arrow again goes back to the main screen selectors, and re-selects the Play Screen.

 Some screens may contain complex modules e.g. Coldcutter which use the whole screen, or keep the crucial Loop and Stab from the upper half of the Jamm screen whilst swapping those in the lower half for other modules e.g. Channel FX, Pump.

-This is the main screen for performance containing the most crucial performance modules:
+This is the main screen for performance on large screen devices, containing the most crucial performance modules:

 These control how the clip slots in a channel behave when triggered.
 Jamm has been designed to give the Jammer a lot of flexibility over how clips are played back.
 This flexibility means there is more to understand.
 The good news is all defaults are set up to be instantly playable and other options can be ignored until the need to master them arises.